rioki/learn-to-program-with-javascript/1-fizzbuzz.md

 get to programing, we need to think about how can we check if a number is divisible by 3, with math?

-A number is divisible by 3, when the result of the division is a while number or in other words, the remainder is 0.
+A number is divisible by 3, when the result of the division is a whole number or in other words, the remainder is 0.
 In this vain, we have a special operator that will only compute the remainder, the modulo operator.
 The modulo operator is denoted with the `%` sign.
 So if you see the percent sign in a program, it's modulo, not percent...
-I know it's a but confusing.
+I know it's a bit confusing.

 ```js
 let i = 1;